UNDERSTANDING EMPTY HOUSE INSURANCE

 If you’ve inherited an empty property or you’re the executor for someone‘s will that is going through probate, it’s important that you insure the unoccupied property until such time as it is sold or rented out.

-Unused properties which have belonged to an elderly person have often not been maintained, so you may need to fit better window or door locks in order to get competitively-priced empty house insurance, or even to get cover at all.
+Unused properties which have belonged to an elderly person may not have been maintained, so you may need to fit better window or door locks in order to get competitively-priced empty house insurance, or even to get cover at all.
 This will reduce the risk of squatters gaining access to the property, which almost always causes the property owner a lot of work as well as worry.

 Tip: Although boarding up windows may seem more secure than leaving dilapidated window frames without locks – and is cheaper than upgrading old windows – this advertises the fact that the property is unoccupied to squatters and vandals who might set fire to it.